ncapps/secrets-of-the-javascript-ninja/README.md

 5. Assigned properties and methods
 - Callback functions are functions that other code will later “call back,” and are often used, especially with event handling.

+## Chapter 4.
+Functions for the journeyman: understanding function invocation
+- The implicit function parameters `this` and `arguments`.
+These are silently passed to functions and can be accessed just like any other explicitly named function parameter within the function’s body.
+1. The `this` parameter represents the function context, the object on which our function is invoked.
+2. The `arguments` parameter represents all arguments that are passed in through a function call.

+- The main point of the arguments object is to allow us to access all arguments that were passed to the function, regardless of whether a particular argument is associated with a function parameter.
+- The rest parameter is a real array, which means that we can use all our favorite array methods on it.
+This gives it a certain advantage over the arguments object.
+- The concept of aliasing function parameters through the `arguments` object can be confusing, so JavaScript provides a way to opt out of it by using *strict mode*.
+- One of the things that strict mode changes is that it disables `arguments` aliasing.

+We can invoke a function in four ways:
+1. As a function—skulk(), in which the function is invoked in a straightforward manner
+2. As a method—ninja.skulk(), which ties the invocation to an object, enabling object-oriented programming
+3. As a constructor—new Ninja(), in which a new object is brought into being
+4. Via the function’s apply or call methods—skulk.call(ninja)or skulk.apply(ninja)

+**Invocation as a function**
+- The function context (the value of the `this` keyword) can be two things:
+1. In nonstrict mode, it will be the global context (the window object).
+2. In strict mode, it will be undefined.

+**Invocation as a method**
+- When a function is assigned to a property of an object and the invocation occurs by referencing the function using that property, then the function is invoked as a method of that object.
+- When we invoke a function as a method of an object, that object becomes the function context and is available within the function via the this parameter.
+- Invoking functions as methods is crucial to writing JavaScript in an object-oriented manner.
+Doing so enables you to use `this` within any method to reference the method’s “owning” object—a fundamental concept in object-oriented programming.

+**Invocation as a constructor**
+- There’s nothing special about a function that’s going to be used as a constructor.
+- Constructor functions are declared just like any other functions, and we can easily use function declarations and function expressions for constructing new objects.
+- A *function constructor* enables us to create functions from dynamically created strings.
+- *Constructor functions* are functions that we use to create and initialize object instances.
+- When invoked with the keyword `new`, an empty object instance is created and passed to the function as its function context, the `this` parameter.
+- If the constructor returns an object, that object is returned as the value of the whole new expression, and the newly constructed object passed as `this` to the constructor is discarded.
+- If, however, a nonobject is returned from the constructor, the returned value is ignored, and the newly created object is returned.
+- Functions and methods are generally named starting with a verb that describes what they do (skulk, creep, sneak, doSomethingWonderful, and so on) and start with a lowercase letter.
+- Constructors, on the other hand, are usually named as a noun that describes the object that’s being constructed and start with an uppercase character: Ninja, Samurai, Emperor, Ronin.

+**Invocation with the apply and call methods**
+- JavaScript provides a means for us to invoke a function and to explicitly specify any object we want as the function context.
+- We do this through the use of one of two methods that exist for every function: `apply` and `call`.
+- In the case of `apply`, we use an array of arguments, and in the case of `call`, we list them as call arguments, after the function context
+- To facilitate a more functional style, all array objects have access to a `forEach` function that invokes a callback on each element within an array.
+This is often more succinct, and this style is preferred over the traditional `for` statement by those familiar with functional programming.

+**Using arrow functions to get around function contexts**
+- Arrow functions don’t have their own `this` value.
+Instead, they remember the value of the this parameter at the time of their definition.

+**Using the bind method**
+- Every function has access to the `bind` method that, in short, creates a new function.
+This function has the same body, but its context is always bound to a certain object, regardless of the way we invoke it.
+- Use the `bind` method, available to all functions, to create a new function that’s always bound to the argument of the bind method.
+In all other aspects, the bound function behaves as the original function.

+**Summary**
+- When invoking a function, in addition to the parameters explicitly stated in the function definition, function invocations are passed in two implicit parameters: `arguments` and `this`:
+1. The `arguments` parameter is a collection of arguments passed to the function.
+It has a `length` property that indicates how many arguments were passed in, and it enables us to access the values of arguments that don’t have matching parameters.
+In nonstrict mode, the arguments object aliases the function parameters (changing the argument changes the value of the parameter, and vice versa).
+This can be avoided by using strict mode.
+2. The `this` parameter represents the function context, an object to which the function invocation is associated.
+How `this` is determined can depend on the way a function is defined as well as on how it’s invoked.

 ## Resource
 Secrets of the JavaScript Ninja, Second Edition by John Resig, Bear Bibeault, and Josip Maras Published by Manning Publications, 2016